vtex-apps/telemarketing/README.md

 Then, add the `telemarketing` block into our app theme, like we do in our [Dreamstore app](https://github.com/vtex-apps/dreamstore/blob/master/store/blocks.json).

-:loudspeaker: **Disclaimer:** This component will only be displayed if the user has the role of `2 - Televendas (Call center operator)` in its profile access.
+:loudspeaker: **Disclaimer:** This component will only be displayed for the users that have the role of `2 - Televendas (Call center operator)` in their access profile.

 To give an user the permission of call center operator you need to follow these steps on VTEX admin management page: